Here I’ll show you 13 tips and techniques to sell more products.

-We have a desire to return a favour
+8. We have a desire to return a favor

-The need to return a favour is ingrained in us.
+The need to return a favor is ingrained in us.
 It means that when someone gifts us, we want to give something back.

 You can use this technique to build your relationship with the customer.

 Make sure your gift is not too large, you don’t want the customer to think is a bribe.

 People have a hard time resisting not taking advantage of an opportunity if they believe they won’t get a chance to get it again.

 The thought of losing something will motivate us more than something more valuable than you can find it easier.